Can Dry Fruits Actually Help Your Thyroid?

 4. Dates (Khajoor)

 Dates provide iron (0.9mg per 2 dates) and B vitamins that hypothyroid patients often lack.
-Iron deficiency worsens hypothyroidism because the thyroid needs iron to produce hormones.
-Dates also provide quick energy — important because fatigue is the most common hypothyroid symptom.
+Iron deficiency worsens hypothyroidism because the thyroid needs iron to produce hormones — iron is a cofactor for thyroid peroxidase (TPO), the enzyme that incorporates iodine into thyroid hormones.
+Dates also provide quick energy — important because fatigue is the most common hypothyroid symptom, affecting over 80% of patients.

 5. Cashews (Kaju)

 Cashews are one of the best food sources of zinc (1.6mg per 30g) and copper.
-The zinc-to-copper ratio matters for thyroid health, and cashews provide both in a good balance.
+The zinc-to-copper ratio matters for thyroid health, and cashews provide both in a natural balance of approximately 6:1, which closely matches the body's requirements.

 Dry Fruits for Hyperthyroidism (Overactive Thyroid)